 Further significant risk management tools - along with the various stress tests used to estimate the loss potential under extreme market conditions - include sensitivity and duration analyses and our asset / liability management (ALM).
 The internal capital model provides us with quantitative support for the investment strategy as well as a broad diversity of VaR calculations.
 In addition, tactical duration ranges are in place, within which the portfolio can be positioned opportunistically according to market expectations.
 The parameters for these ranges are directly linked to our calculated risk-bearing capacity.
 It should be borne in mind that the issued subordinated bonds and resulting induced interest rate exposure are actively factored into our ALM.
+Please note, that also the subordinated liabilities considered in Section D.5 and the resulting interest rate risk are actively managed in the ALM process.

-Equity risks derive from the possibility of adverse changes in the value of equities, equity derivatives or equity index derivatives in our portfolio.
-Their relevance to our investments decreased sharply in the year under review, however, because we liquidated our holdings of non-strategic listed equities and equity funds at the end of the previous year.
-This leaves only a minimal portfolio in the context of strategic holdings.
+Equity risks derive from the possibility of unfavourable changes in the value of equities, equity derivatives or equity index derivatives in our portfolio.
+Their relevance to our investments was, however, very slight because we currently hold only a minimal portfolio of equities and equity funds in the context of strategic participations.
 Our exposure to the private equity market remains unchanged.
 Changes in fair value here tend to be prompted less by general market conditions and more by entity-specific assessments.
 The risks are associated principally with the business model and profitability and less so with the interest rate component in the consideration of cash flow forecasts.